 It is convenient to introduce the river runoff in the model as a surface fresh water flux.

-Nevertheless, Pb of vertical resolution and increase of Kz in vicinity of river mouths...
+This is the default option within NEMO, and there is then the option for the user to increase vertical mixing in the vicinity of the rivermouth.